Cristinex/SiCmiR/README.md

 ├── demo/                       # data for quick test (genes in rows and samples/cells in columns) │   ├── test_mRNA.csv           # an mRNA expression matrix already extracted & normalized and no need to generate pseudo bulk samples
-│   └── raw_GSE64465_mRNA.csv   # a single-cell expression matrix from Seurat after batch effect removal containing 3k+ cells │   └── cell_meta.csv           # cell metadata for GSE644565
+│   │── raw_GSE64465_mRNA.h5ad   # a single-cell expression matrix from Seurat after batch effect removal containing 3k+ cells
+│   │                             (See download link at raw_GSE64465_mRNA.txt)
+│   └── cell_meta.csv           # cell metadata for GSE644565

 └── outputs/                    # demonstration for output